 I am interested in the intersection of Natural Language Processing, Information Retrieval, and Machine Learning.
 My research experience includes the following topics:

 grounded language learning, learning semantic relations, topic models, mining software repositories and software-focused corpora, bootstrapping on biomedical ontologies, knowledge base population, bootstrap learning and semantic drift, seed set refinement, text alignment with Hidden Markov Models, social media analysis, and computational biology.

 Before coming to CMU, I got my M.Sc. and B.Sc. degrees in the Computer Science and Computational Biology program at the School of Computer Science and Engineering of The Hebrew University of Jerusalem.
 During that time, I did research at the Furman Lab (Dept. of Molecular Genetics and Biotechnology), and my adviser was Prof. Ora Schueler-Furman.
 In this group, we used computational methods to understand protein-protein interactions from a structural bioinformatics perspective.
 More specifically, we made predictions of the structural changes that take place in proteins during docking.

-Apart from doing research I had a chance to get some great industry experience, for example, working for IBM and Facebook.
+Apart from doing research I had a chance to get some great industry experience working for IBM, Facebook and Google.